CouncilofLorien/counciloflorien.github.io/docs/cards/P/prowess-of-age.md

 > Short-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > Targets and cancels any effect which (declared earlier in the same chain of effects) that would cancel an attack from a unique Dragon manifestation.
-Alternatively, gives a prowess bonus to a Dragon or Drake attack (must be played before its strikes are assigned) dictated by the number of Prowess of Age cards played on the attack: +1 prowess if 1 played; +4 if 2 played; +9 if 3 played. <br>_"'...Then I was young and tender.
-Now I am old and strong, strong, strong.'"_ ***---Hob***
+Alternatively, gives a prowess bonus to a Dragon or Drake attack (must be played before its strikes are assigned) dictated by the number of Prowess of Age cards played on the attack: +1 prowess if 1 played; +4 if 2 played; +9 if 3 played. <br>_“‘...Then I was young and tender.
+Now I am old and strong, strong, strong.’”_ ***---Hob***
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>